Tonylaats/Nuzlocke-Sword-and-Shield/Rules.md

 | Champion Cup | Mix | 6 Pokemon

 ### Item Usage
-Banned items:
-  * (Max) Revives
+Max revives are banned for this nuzlocke.
 Pokemon are allowed to hold any item.